Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Introduction

-Over the past two decades, considerable effort has been devoted to identifying static lengthscales that grow alongside the well established dynamical correlation length in glass forming systems.
-Tanaka and coworkers have extensively studied the growth of static lengthscale in systems exhibiting medium range crystalline order (MRCO), such as those with Steinhardt bond orientational order parameter\cite{Steinhardt1983} in 3D and hexatic order in 2D and found that these systems show a stronger coupling between static and dynamic lengthscales~\cite{tanakamrco_shintani_natphys_2008, tanakamrco_kawasaki_prl_2007, tanakamrco_kawasaki_JPCM_2010, tanakamrco_critical_natmat_2010, tanakamrco_leocmach_natcomm_2012, tanakamrco_boo_jncs_2012, tanakamrco_hu_pree_2016}.
-Note that although in 2D systems, the presence of MRCO is quite common and easy to detect, it is often tricky to find the same in 3D systems.
-Advanced techniques for measuring static lengthscales, such as the point-to-set (PTS) method, were designed to be order-agnostic \cite{biroli_thermodynamic_2008,Hocky2012,Biroli2013,Berthier2016,Tarjus2016pre}.
-Tah \textit{et al.} \cite{Tah_PRL_2018} investigated the PTS length in glassy systems, distinguishing between those with and without medium range crystalline order (MRCO).
-Their work revealed a sublinear scaling of the static PTS length with the dynamical correlation length for systems lacking MRCO, while for MRCO systems, these two lengths were found to grow commensurately.
-Royall and co-workers have shown that for polydisperse systems in deep supercooling, the static lengthscale connected to the defective icosahedra order grows modestly \cite{Hallett2018}.
+Over the past two decades, considerable effort has also been devoted to identifying static lengthscales that grow alongside the well established dynamical correlation length in glass forming systems.
+Tanaka and coworkers have extensively studied the growth of static lengthscale in systems exhibiting MRCO, such as those with Steinhardt bond orientational order parameter\cite{Steinhardt1983} in 3D and hexatic order in 2D and found that these systems show a stronger coupling between static and dynamic lengthscales~\cite{tanakamrco_shintani_natphys_2008, tanakamrco_kawasaki_prl_2007, tanakamrco_kawasaki_JPCM_2010, tanakamrco_critical_natmat_2010, tanakamrco_leocmach_natcomm_2012, tanakamrco_boo_jncs_2012, tanakamrco_hu_pree_2016}.